 MercurySays is a sophisticated language analyzer that uses a unique set of principles to detect the implicit meanings that form the foundations of a message.
 A language and communication expert, Francis Walsh developed these principles over 40 years and used his expertise to provide consultation services to hundreds of organizations, including some of the largest and most powerful in Australia.

-Deploying objective, standardized measures, MercurySays Personal focuses on, among many other aspects, the intent of a message and, consequently, the thinking that created it.
-MercurySays Personal identifies patterns and structures that are common to all human communication and, from that perspective, it offers profound insights that can assist the user in writing their reply.
+Deploying objective, standardized measures, MercurySays focuses on, among many other aspects, the intent of a message and, consequently, the thinking that created it.
+MercurySays identifies patterns and structures that are common to all human communication and, from that perspective, it offers profound insights that can assist the user to write powerful and successful messages.